pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 #### Dedicated User

-It's highly recommend to run Pydio Cells with a dedicated user.
+It's highly recommended to run Pydio Cells with a dedicated user.
 In this guide, we use **pydio** and its home directory **/home/pydio**.
 In order to create a new user and its home directory execute this command: